pmbriley/beta_bursts/README.md

 **requires**
 Matlab image processing toolbox
 EEGLAB - uses eegplot to display time course (required if showsfigs = True)
-mfeeg toolbox by Xiang Wu et al. - http://sourceforge.net/p/mfeeg - for computing Morlet time-frequency spectrograms (if bursts.papf or bursts.bandsPhase needed, must also have modified function mf_tfcm2.m)
+mfeeg toolbox by Xiang Wu et al. - http://sourceforge.net/p/mfeeg - for computing Morlet time-frequency spectrograms (if bursts.papf or bursts.bandsPhase needed, also needs modified function mf_tfcm2.m to get phase information for spectrograms, but code will create this function if needed)

 **inputs**
 (only eeg and srate are required; if not specified, showfigs defaults to false and opt will use default parameters)